Prag8855/aab/content/guides/losing-your-job.md

 The notice period can be very long.
 You can negotiate a shorter period with your employer.

+If you get fired for misconduct, there is often no notice period.

 **[How the notice period works ➞](/guides/job-notice-period)**

 ### Give your resignation letter